This is an easy art lesson with a printable worksheet that can be used in class or at home.

 ART SUPPLY LIST

 You can use any watercolor paint.
-I prefer my small Windsor Newton paint set; it has a nice selection of colors.
+I prefer my trim Windsor Newton paint set; it has a nice selection of colors.
 I also use Grumbacher Paints in the tubes.
-You can easily find these at any craft store like Lobby Hobby or Michaels.
+You can easily find these at any craft store like Hobby Lobby or Michaels.
 (Look for coupons online.)
-You can collect lots of paintbrushes, but it is better at the start to keep it simple with a few small, medium, and medium-large brushes and a combination of flats as well as rounded paintbrushes.
-For these art lessons, I use Strathmore series 300 Watercolor paper.
-It is economical and available at Michaels and Hobby Lobby and online.
+You can collect lots of paintbrushes, but it is better at the start to keep it simple with a few small, medium, and medium-large brushes, and a combination of flat and rounded paintbrushes.
+For these art lessons, I use Strathmore Series 300 Watercolor paper.
+It is economical and available at Michaels, Hobby Lobby, and online.

 PRINTABLE NOTES